 Below is a list of things to consider when purchasing a device to use with the HG Companion.
 The list specifically talks about using them for home inspections, so if you plan to use them for other things please keep your other needs in mind also.
 One major advantage of the HG Companion is the ability to include pictures from the device right at the inspection item at the time of taking the photo.
 While most devices have a camera, many inspectors will still want to use their regular camera for taking pictures in dark areas or for using the lense for wide / zoom shots.

 - Android Operating System ( OS )

 Each Android version has been developed under a codename based on a dessert item.
-These versions have released in alphabetical order: Cupcake, Donut, Eclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, Jelly Bean. etc. Most devices sold today run on Android 4.x (Ice Cream Sandwich/ICS, Jelly Bean, or later).
-HomeGauge Companion runs on Android 2.2 and greater.
-Recommendation: for a new device get one that has Android 4.x (ICS, Jelly Bean, or later) or that is capable of upgrading.
+These versions have released in alphabetical order: Cupcake, Donut, Eclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, Jelly Bean. etc. Most devices sold today run on Android 6 or later (Ice Cream Sandwich/ICS, Jelly Bean, or later).
+HomeGauge Companion requires Android 4.4 or higher.
+Recommendation: for a new device get one that has Android 6 or later, or that is capable of upgrading.

 - Apple iPhone/iPad iOS Version?

 iOS 6 or better is required, but we recommend iOS 8 (or later)

 Of course the lighter the better for carrying around all day but it often comes at the cost of screen size and battery life.
 Recommendation: Up to the inspector's personal opinion.

 Can you read the screen at that size?
 Can you read the screen in daylight?
 Phones are smaller and will fit less data on screen, requiring more scrolling around, but they seem to be the preferred device for data collection.
 The small size is nice to handle.
 Recommendation: If getting a phone, make sure the size of the screen works for you.
 For either device make sure it is readable in the shade outside.